Kanji Kentei: Locations

-Besides testing locations in Japan, there are testing locations in countries worldwide, including: Canada, the United States, France, Germany, Australia, Thailand, and Korea.
+The Japan Kanji Aptitude Test is open to anyone regardless of nationality, and there are even testing locations available outside Japan in countries including: Canada, the United States, France, Germany, Australia, Thailand and Korea.

 Certification

 Certificates of passing are awarded for each level of the test, and contain such information as the test taker's name, level, year, as well as the sequential number of the test (a single digit designator for regular paper tests held 3 times a year, or two digits for computer-based tests (CBT) held with higher frequency at more than 150 testing sites across Japan).

 A serial number for a paper based Kanji Kentei test consists of 11 digits, while the one for a CBT test - of 12, written in kanji characters:

 2 digits for the year (taken from the last two digits of the current year according to the Gregorian calendar, i.e. 2022 -> 二二), 1 or 2 digits for the sequential number of the test, 2 digits for the level, 6 digits for the individual number).

 Kanji Kentei results are accepted by some educational institutions giving applicants / students additional bonus points for admission / credits.